 Hungry for more?
 Chow down on these:

-Fastest Cinnamon Buns Recipe © 2003 Cook's Illustrated.
+Fastest Cinnamon Buns Recipe © 2003 Editors of Cook's Illustrated.
 All rights reserved.